grycap/im/README.md

 You only have to call the install command of the pip tool with the IM package.

+**WARNING: In some linux distributions (REL 6 or equivalents) you must unistall the packages python-paramiko and python-crypto before installing the IM with pip.**

 ```
 pip install IM
 ```